Lacey Raley, MMFTMasters of Marriage & Family Therapy

 MY THERAPEUTIC APPROACH IS:

-As a therapist, it is my goal to help you identify your goals; this is your space to freely express your core self.
+As a Clinician, it is my goal to help you identify your goals; this is your space to freely express your core self.
 Of course, I want to help challenge you in areas you may feel stuck and find ways to bring understanding to what otherwise feels chaotic.
 I love to work dynamically and collaboratively, so our sessions may look different depending on the day and depending on your need in the moment.
 We might be talking, brainstorming, challenging ourselves to be still, moving our bodies, getting creative, or trying to communicate with your inner world.
 Although it can sometimes feel outside of our comfort zones, many times it is necessary to work toward actively engaging emotions, tolerating discomfort, and accepting intimacy/being known and seen.

 The majority of my clinical experience includes working with acute eating disorders, and I know that food freedom is a crucial part of recovery.
 When practicing somatic, intersectional healing, I believe it is imperative to take a Health at Every Size (HAES) approach, as we work to actively advocate for diversity, inclusion, and justice for all bodies.
 As someone who experiences chronic illness, this also informs my position of disability justice.
 A common goal of food+body work is Intuitive Eating (IE), a research-based practice of honoring the signals of our bodies.
 This takes time, and for some, there are more immediate interventions that are necessary to disrupt disordered eating cycles.
 Learning how to make peace with your body is a multi-dimensional practice that is specific to you, your experience, and the goals you have for your unique life.
 This also includes working toward unconditional self-compassion by repairing the innate trust you once had in yourself, your body, and your ability to have meaningful relationships.